Get

 Recommended Weight: 8+ pounds

-The SportDog Field Trainer 425XS Waterproof Stubborn Dog Training Collar is our selection for the best overall hunting dog collar in 2024.
+The SportDog Field Trainer 425XS Waterproof Stubborn Dog Training Collar is our selection for the best overall hunting dog collar.
 It features technology that allows you to communicate with your pet from as far as 500 feet away.
 The receiver and transmitter are waterproof up to 25 feet, so you don’t have to worry about the product failing if your pet goes for a swim or part of the system gets dropped while you’re in the field.

 You can communicate with your dog using tones or vibrations with just a quick controller adjustment.
 And best of all, the collar works well for training and hunting, although it doesn’t feature GPS or other ways of tracking and locating your dog.
 While the collar is designed for the rough and rugged great outdoors, it’s most effective when you’re relatively close to your pet.